 While the PlayStation 4 Pro is a more powerful box than the standard PlayStation 4, the older model isn't going away.
 Instead, Sony is using this new hardware to create options for buyers, allowing players to spend more or less based on what they crave.

 If you want to shell out extra for higher-end graphics, then you can certainly do so with the Pro.
 And if you'd rather get those same experiences with less visual polish, the standard PS4 will do the trick.
-In fact, Sony also just unveiled a new slim model of the PS4 that will replace the older version on store shelves, out next week for $299 (about ₹20,000).
+In fact, Sony also just unveiled a new slim model of the PS4 that will replace the older version on store shelves, out this February for ₹27,990.

 5) 4K streaming... not Blu-ray

 Like the Xbox One S, the PlayStation 4 Pro is designed to support 4K streaming media, with new Netflix and YouTube apps coming at launch to pump Ultra HD content right into your eyeballs.
-Sony said that Netflix will have about 600 hours of 4K content ready by the end of the year, including Marvel's Luke Cage and the second season of Narcos.
+Sony said that Netflix will have about 600 hours of 4K content ready, including Marvel's Luke Cage and the second season of Narcos.

 Surprisingly, the PlayStation 4 Pro does not support 4K Blu-ray discs.
 That's a shock, honestly, and it shows where Sony is throwing its allegiances in the 4K race: streaming.
 And it's one thing the Xbox One S still has over the PlayStation 4 Pro.

 6) It gives VR a boost

 Next month's release of the PlayStation VR headset feels like the primary impetus for getting the Pro out on store shelves before the VR rolls out in the market.
 That's because there is some concern that VR experiences will be compromised using the older PS4 hardware, especially as the Oculus Rift and HTC Vive both rely on higher-end gaming PCs.